 Dee began directing in Dr. Cecilia Pang's University of Colorado class, putting on scenes from Lyle Kessler's Orphans and Maria Irene Fornes' Springtime.
 Under Dr. Pang's mentorship, he grew passionate about stories that concern race, gender, and sexuality in America.
 He recently directed a full production of Jose Rivera's The House of Ramon Iglesia as part of CU's regular theatre season, on which he is writing an honors dissertation.

 Dee loves to act for families, whether it's as Captain Scott in CU's production of Peter and the Starcatcher, or as Robin in Arts In the Open's The Commedia Robin Hood.
 When he isn't acting, he can be found at Angevine Middle School, where he fills the role of Mestizo Club teaching artist to students interested in Latinx culture and theatre.
 As an immigrant, Dee is grateful for the opportunity to share the stories of his people, oftentimes in his native Spanish language.
+He also teaches Shakespeare to gifted, home-schooled children at the Boulder Valley Alveary.

 Photo by Ian McMorran ∥ Lighting by Wes Halloran